Table of Contents

 1. Border Collie

 The Border Collie is a highly active, agile and intelligent dog, originally bred to heard and work alongside their human companion.
-They are often seen in agility contests (often as the winner), in professional obedience competitions as top contenders in other dog sports, which is no surprise considering how physically and mentally apt they are to take on- and dominate a challenge.
+They are often seen in agility contests running through agility tunnels and all sorts (often as the winner), in professional obedience competitions as top contenders in other dog sports, which is no surprise considering how physically and mentally apt they are to take on- and dominate a challenge.
 While the Border Collie learns with ease and has the intelligence and the capacity to understand and carry out desired behaviors fast, they do require a trainer who knows what they are doing, since they can otherwise pick up bad habits just as fast.

 Border Collies are considered one of the most intelligent dog breeds in the world, and they are remarkably quick and avid learners when paired up with the right person.
 However, the Border Collie has a will of its own and a high demand for challenging tasks and is not considered an ideal breed for beginners or for those without dog owner experience.